-Mississauga, Ont. – January 9, 2019 – Samsung Electronics Canada recently unveiled its HDR10+ ecosystem expansion at CES 2019, introducing 45 industry partners as well as plans to build a new certification center in China.
-The new partnerships with companies, from online streaming and content services to semiconductor industry, will bring more true-to-life picture quality content to Canadian viewers and also expand the impact of HDR10+ technology across different market segments.
+Samsung Electronics announced today its HDR10+ ecosystem expansion to 45 industry partners and the construction of a new certification center in China.
+The new partnerships with companies, from online streaming and content services to semiconductor industry, will bring more true-to-life picture quality content to viewers and also expand the impact of HDR10+ technology across different market segments.

 In 2017, Samsung also launched its premium video streaming service with Amazon, making Prime Video the first streaming service to deliver all 4K (UHD) videos in HDR10+.
 In 2018, Amazon integrated HDR10+ support into the Amazon Fire TV Stick 4K, which launched in October.
 Another HDR10+ partner Warner Bros.
 Home Entertainment has created over seventy HDR10+ compatible titles so far and plans to have over 100 titles available for digital distribution in HDR10+ by early next year.

 Samsung is also building partnerships with major smartphone chip manufacturers.
 Qualcomm, a U.S. semiconductor and telecommunications equipment maker and a member of the HDR10+ alliance, recently announced that HDR10+ will be supported on its new chipset, Snapdragon 855.
 Arm, U.K.’s innovation-leading company in mobile technology that has successfully collaborated with Samsung System LSI, will also join the HDR10+ network, further growing HDR10+’s influence in the mobile category.